giuliop/HermesVault-frontend/README.md

 IF YOU LOSE THAT NOTE, NOBODY WILL BE ABLE TO HELP YOU RETRIEVE YOUR TOKENS !

 Now click the `Confirm` button and you will be asked to open your Pera wallet and authorize the transaction.
-Note that the transaction fee will be 0.042 algo since it is a "heavy" transaction group which requires a lot of computation on the AVM to validate the zero knowledge proof involved.
+Note that the transaction fee will be 0.056 algo to cover the computation on the AVM of the zero knowledge proof involved.

 If all goes well, you will get a success confirmation message.
 Otherwise you will get an error message explaining what went wrong.